goethercore/docs/docs/address.md

 ```

 - `Returns`
-  This function does not return any values directly.
-However, it prints out the balance of the specified wallet to the console.
-If there's an error during the retrieval process, the function will panic with the encountered error.
-  string response as
+  This function returns the response as string

 ```shell
 0.991